 Whether you’re strictly a property investor, or you have other investment holdings as well, understanding how to properly manage your money is crucial.
 The key principle that underpins effectively managing your money is making sure that once you’ve worked hard to earn your money that you put it to work for you.

-Here are three finance hacks every property investor should know to make sure your investments are working hard for you and not the other way around.
+Here are three finance hacks we want every Central Coast property investor to know to make sure your investments are working hard for you and not the other way around.